dougmalcolm/dougmalcolm.github.io/README.md

 What makes a pinball player *great*?

-In this analysis, the objective is to uncover the key factors that drive the success of top pinball tournament players.
+This analysis aims to uncover the key factors that drive the success of top pinball tournament players.

 In this project I...
 - Developed a **Python web scraper**, collecting 731,862 data from the IFPA pinball tournament player website